 Section 1 – Introduction

-NYIT is committed to the philosophy of educating its students through rational inquiry, discourse, and cooperative resolution of controversial issues.
+New York Institute of Technology (NYIT) is committed to the philosophy of educating its students through rational inquiry, discourse, and cooperative resolution of controversial issues.
 To achieve and support the educational mission and goals of the college, to create an environment where all students have the same opportunity to succeed academically, and to promote health and safety, NYIT has established policies that set minimum standards for student behavior.
-As an institution of higher education, NYIT encourages students to rise above the minimum standards, and works to build a community of learners where all members of the college community show respect for the views of others and accept responsibility for their own actions.
+As an institution of higher education, NYIT encourages students to rise above the minimum standards, and works to build a community of learners where all members of the college community show respect for the views of others and accept responsibility for their actions.
 Individuals and groups have the right to the freedom of expression, but they must at all times respect the rights of others.
 The deliberate violation of established rules or procedures at NYIT is unacceptable to building a learning community.
 NYIT will act immediately to protect life and property, while maintaining and balancing the rights of students and the NYIT community.
-The right of every student to learn will be protected through enforcement of the NYIT Student Code of Conduct.
+The right of every student to learn will be protected through enforcement of the Student Code of Conduct.